 Q: How long does it take to get the Alaska TourSaver once you order it?

-A: We ship the same day via USPS Priority Mail for orders received before 3:00PM EST. In the continental U.S. Priority Mail takes 3 to 5 business days.
+A: We strive to ship the same day via USPS Priority Mail for orders received before 3:00PM EST. In the continental U.S. Priority Mail generally takes 3 to 5 business days.
 If you wish to receive your TourSaver via USPS Express Mail for delivery in 1 or 2 days, you can select that shipping method on the TourSaver order page.

 Q: How long do we have to use the coupons in the Alaska TourSaver?

 A: All the coupons are valid for the calendar year, 2017.
 Most coupons expire at the end of the tourist season in September.
 Some, including the hotel coupons, expire at the end of the year, December 31, 2017.